Gitman87/10isLife/README.md

   The Backend was written in a PHP 8.x (Vanilla) environment, which includes a custom routing and API handling system without the use of external frameworks.

   The MySQL database was designed based on the EAV (Entity-Attribute-Value) model, allowing for flexible management of complex product variants and attributes.

+  SQL file and screenshot of the database scheme is located in ./db folder.

   The Frontend relies on Vanilla JavaScript (ES6+) and the SCSS preprocessor, utilizing a custom component architecture and event delegation mechanism to optimize performance.